shaepy/shaepy/README.md

 ## 👋 Hi, I’m Shae!
 I’m a former Product Leader with 8 years of experience in mobile and web apps, now pivoting into full-stack software engineering.
 With a background in product management and data analysis, I bring the same curiosity and data-driven mindset when approaching both frontend and backend development.
-I enjoy backend development most and designing efficient database structures, as well as building secure authentication, and creating robust APIs.
+I enjoy designing efficient database structures, building secure authentication, and creating robust APIs.

 📫 Contact: shaexin@icloud.com